hiveot/hiveot.github.io/index.md

 WoST compliant 'Things' MUST adhere to simple but strict rules:
 <code>
-1. Secured Things MUST connect to their provisioned Secured Thing Gateway.
+1. Wost Things MUST connect to their provisioned Wost Thing Gateway.
 The STG will not connect to Things.

-2. Secured Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
+2. Wost Things MUST NOT operate a server for the purpose of WoT after they are provisioned.
 It MUST NOT listen on any ports until it is unprovisioned by a factory reset.

    If the main purpose of the Thing is to be a server this functionality remains separate from the Thing functionality.
 Eg, a server is allowed for other purposes.
-For example, a web server can be monitored as a Secured Thing.
+For example, a web server can be monitored as a Wost Thing.

-3. Secured Things MUST NOT request firewall ports to be opened using UPnP or any other means, including written instructions.
+3. Wost Things MUST NOT request firewall ports to be opened using UPnP or any other means, including written instructions.

-4. Secured Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.
+4. Wost Things are only allowed to connect to the Internet to accomplish their primary purpose unless explicitly documented and approved by the user.
 This is more of a privacy issue but important nontheless.

-   Secured Thing providers can provide an Internet service that a Thing connects to after the user accepts the terms and MUST clearly identify what data is send to the service and how often.
+   Wost Thing providers can provide an Internet service that a Thing connects to after the user accepts the terms and MUST clearly identify what data is send to the service and how often.

    For example, sending usage data from a Thing to an Internet provider is not allowed until the administrator is informed about what data is sent, how often, and gives its consent.
 </code>